 President is basically saying this is a life and death issue for the American people, and he takes his job seriously to protect and defend the homeland.

-4,000 homicides, 30,000 sex crimes, over 100,000 violent assaults, all from illegals crossing our border to the south, and that's just in the past two years alone.
+4,000 homicides, 30,000 sex crimes, over 100,000 violent assaults, all from illegals crossing our border to the South.

-So it is utterly absurd when you hear members of the media as well as Democrats who say crisis, what crisis?
+So it is utterly absurd when you hear members of the media as well as Democrats who say, crisis, what crisis?

 How could they compare?